babonet13/HostYourNode/Why/readme.md

 Note 1
 -
 Many people who are owning / hodling Bitcoin want to be a 1st Class Bitcoin Citizen by following the « 3S » rules !
-1. Safety : Hold your private key (coz not your keys => not your funds)
+1. Safety : Hold your private key (coz not your keys => not your funds).
-2. Scalability : Go Lightning Network (coz no "weight" => no delay, no fee)
+2. Scalability : Go Lightning Network (coz no "weight" => no delay, no fee).
-3. Sovereignty : Run your own nodes (coz not your hardware => not your node) But running theirs own done is a complex task that is why the aims of HostYourNode is to reduce the compexity of this task
+3. Sovereignty : Run your own nodes (coz not your hardware => not your node).
+By running theirs own done is a complex task that is why the aims of HostYourNode is to reduce the compexity of this task

 Note 2
 -